 As one of the leading UCaaS providers, RingCentral also offers an integrated communications solution called RingCentral MVP that combines message, video, and phone capabilities into one unified platform.
 Plans start at $19.99 per user per month.

 If you rely heavily on Microsoft, then this is the right choice for you.
 Naturally, it offers the essential messaging features and all the media you’d expect from a chat app: emojis, stickers, or GIFs.

-Feel free to hop on spontaneous audio or video calls since they are kind of a big deal with Microsoft Teams.
+Feel free to hop on spontaneous audio or video calls since they are kind of a big deal with Microsoft Teams just like its alternatives.
 Also, you get the chance to create channels, use polls, transcriptions, and live captions during your calls, hide non-video members, use gallery views or the together mode to appear together on the screen.